 Green Island and Fitzroy Island are two islands on the Great Barrier Reef close to Cairns.
-Just 25-30 km offshore, a catamaran or ferry take just under an hour from the Reef Fleet Terminal in Cairns.
+Just 25 to 30 km offshore, a catamaran or ferry takes just under an hour from the Reef Fleet Terminal in Cairns.

-The Great Barrier Reef (GBR) is the world’s largest coral reef.
-As one of the seven wonders of the world, it stretches for 2600 km along the east coast of Australia and comprises over 3000 reef systems and 900 tropical islands.
+The Great Barrier Reef (GBR) is the world’s largest coral reef and one of the seven wonders of the world, stretching for 2600 km along the east coast of Australia and comprises of over 3000 reef systems and 900 tropical islands.

 Perhaps we should first look at their similarities.